 Great Wrap on a Budget

-The Boba Wrap is a wrap carrier that looks is essentially a broad length of material that wraps around your body in a variety of ways depending on the desired position for carrying or the age/size of your baby.
-The Boba wrap is super duper soft and has stretchy fabric that pulls your baby securely into your body with the ability to move while retaining a snuggly comfort.
+The Boba Wrap is a wrap carrier that looks is essentially a broad length of material that wraps around your body in various ways depending on the desired position for carrying or the age/size of your baby.
+The Boba wrap is super duper soft and has stretchy fabric that pulls your baby securely into your body with the ability to move while retaining snuggly comfort.
 We love that this option is budget-friendly, versatile, and works for little ones from 7-35 lbs.
 The Boba is machine-washable and dryable, which reduces cleaning time (potentially during a nap or overnight), so you can use it more often without waiting for air drying (a common drying method in the competition).
-It is also useful for parents of different sizes and growing little ones because you can make adjustments on-the-go for a custom fit for comfort or size and the fabric is long enough to work with almost any size adult.
+It is also useful for parents of different sizes and growing little ones because you can make adjustments on-the-go for a custom fit for comfort or size, and the fabric is long enough to work with almost any size adult.

 Wraps can be somewhat challenging to use because there is a learning curve that often requires holding your baby as you maneuver the fabric ends around your body.
 Some even need to carry a cheat sheet card on how to wrap for several weeks before committing the process to memory.
 The Boba could be trouble as your little one gets bigger and becomes more interested in the world around them.
 While it has positions where little ones can look out at the world, it can be limiting because the fabric stretches, and some babies won't want to be pressed so tightly against their parents.
 However, if budget is a concern, or you want a comfy, easy-to-care-for wrap that may not last until 35 lbs, then the Boba Wrap is a good choice that will fit in most budgets.